flowroute/flowroute-numbers-php/README.md

 	listAreaAndExchange (10,206,3);

-Examples in this SDK use the latter method of not passing parameter names.
+References to method parameters in this SDK use the latter method of not passing parameter names.

+>**Important:** The SDK displays sample responses.
+Formatting of the responses is provided for clarity only.
+They are not intended to show the formatting of your own response.

 ### PurchasablePhoneNumbersController<a name=purchaseno></a>